seoneut2/Test/README.md

 # Test
 Learning how to use github

-You can do what ever you want to this repo.
+You can do whatever you want to this repo.